indica-mcf/Indica/doc/design.rst

 In addition to reading in diagnostics, it is necessary to load ADAS atomic data.
 Fortunately, this is much more straightforward.
-A simple abstract :py:class:`~src.readers.ADASReader` class is defined with a py:meth:`~src.readers.ADASReader.get` method, taking a filename as an argument.
+A simple abstract :py:class:`~src.readers.ADASReader` class is defined with a :py:meth:`~src.readers.ADASReader.get` method, taking a filename as an argument.
 Each supported ADAS format will have a subclass which implements a ``_get`` method.
 It is this method which does the actual parsing of the file.
 When instantiating these objects the user can